ABOUT

-was born in 1995 and grew up in southern China.
-At the age of sixteen, I first confronted the subject of death, and it was then that I picked up a camera—an encounter that has shaped my life ever since.
+I was born in 1995 and grew up in southern China.
+At sixteen, during a period of intense personal transition, I first became deeply aware of the fleeting nature of life, and it was then that I picked up a camera—an encounter that has shaped my perspective and practice ever since.
 In 2017–18, I left my homeland for the first time to study photography in New York at the International Center of Photography, where I completed the General Studies Program (now called Creative Practices) and was awarded the Director’s Scholarship.
 That same year, my work was included in the group exhibition Signal Crossings, ICP, New York.

 CONTACT